himurali/abcbillweb/docs/bill/Commissionerate/Chapter5D.md

 sidebar_position: 5
 ---

-# Chapter 4 : Establishment of Directorate for Active Travel  in India
+# Chapter 4 :  Active Travel  in India

-The Directorate for Active Travel  in India  will play a critical role in promoting active travel for pilgrimage, trekking, and camping.
+The ABC Commissionerate in India  will play a critical role in promoting active travel for pilgrimage, trekking, and camping.
 Some of the potential functions of the Directorate could include:

 - Developing and maintaining pilgrimage paths and routes across India, and promoting them as active travel options for religious and spiritual tourism.
 - Identifying and mapping potential trekking and cycling trails across India, and working with local governments and communities to develop and maintain them.